When Perimenopause Wrecks Your Relationships

 So no, you’re not crazy.
 And no, you’re not alone.
 If it feels like your relationships are changing — it’s because they are.
 But so are you.
 That doesn’t have to be a bad thing.
 It might be the start of something more honest, more supportive, more real.

 You have to become loyal, dedicated, and dependable for yourself in a brand-new way, and hold space so you can emerge as a graceful butterfly, rather than a lonely and battle-scarred empty nester or cat lady.
-Now post-menopause, I must be honest and raw when I tell you: I am not quite to butterfly stage yet.
-But I aspire to be.
+Now post-menopause, I can feel I am oh so close to the butterfly stage!